 You get the idea.
 Figure out a way to round up several older articles and share them again through a fresh lens.
 This will be a quick write, because you only need to summarize each article, write an intro and closing, and post.

 One thing that is really important if you are reusing old content is to make sure you are changing how you present it and refreshing what needs refreshed and not just putting it back out there.

-Take screenshots and snippets of info and make a slideshow to put up on SlideShare (look at that, I just shared an older article of mine that is still relevant).
+Take screenshots and snippets of info and make a slideshow to put up on SlideShare.
 This can help you reach new readers who otherwise might not have seen your content.